cap-js/docs/tools/cds-typer.md

 ## Usage Options

-Besides using the [SAP CDS Language Support extension for VS Code](https://marketplace.visualstudio.com/items?itemName=SAPSE.vscode-cds), you have the option to use `cds-typer` on the command line and programmatically.
+Besides using the [SAP CDS Language Support extension for VS Code](https://marketplace.visualstudio.com/items?itemName=SAPSE.vscode-cds), you have the option to use `cds-typer` on the command line.

 ### Command Line Interface (CLI) {#typer-cli}